By: Michael Ridenour

 A: Many private music instructors teaching today, especially the more popular instruments such as guitar, bass, and drums, have little to no formal music education.
 They have either received their musical training from lessons at a local music store or are self-taught.
 Many might be competent performers but they are far from great teachers.
 The best recommendation is to find a private music teacher with a minimum of a Bachelor of Music degree (or equivalent) on their instrument.
 If a teacher is really serious about music education then they will take the initiative to educate themselves.
 In addition, the training of a music degree allows the instructor to learn how to properly teach technique and musicianship on their instrument.
 It also gives them the proper experience with many proven, time-tested teaching philosophies and methods to incorporate with their students.
 You have to ask yourself – would you be comfortable with someone teaching your child math, English, or social studies without a college degree, proper training, and certification at a primary or secondary school?
 If the answer is “No” then why should you lower your expectations and standards when it comes to music lessons you are actually paying for with your hard-earned money?

 Ask the potential music instructor about their past teaching experience.
 Have they taught music in the public or private school system, at a college or university, or in a private music studio?
 How long have they taught in each of these settings?
 Their answers will tell you a lot about their teaching experience and longevity.
 What types of music curriculum and methods do they incorporate in their private lessons?
 Their answer will tell you about the direction your lessons will go and what you can expect to learn from them.
 What is their teaching philosophy?
 Their answer will tell you a lot about their lesson organization and pedagogy beliefs.
 The more teaching experience an instructor has the more likely you will find a well-educated and seasoned music instructor.
 Do not settle for a music instructor without the proper collegiate music education, pedagogy training, or teaching experience.
 It is really not worth the frustration and can be a potential waste of time and money.
+Alternatively, if you’re wanting to provide musical lessons to students, on the flip side make sure you gain your education from somewhere reputable such as Rutgers Online in case students wish to know.

 2. Q: Does the music instructor teach proper technique on their instrument?